8 Best Campgrounds in Vernon, BC

 Camping in Vernon, you're surrounded by three lakes and the convergence of five valleys.
 Here, at the northern end of the Okanagan Valley, you can experience the scenic beauty of hot spots to the south (Kelowna and Penticton) with a bit more elbow room.
 In the peak of the summer, when the Okanagan is full to bursting, count on Vernon's campgrounds to be full, and make a reservation.

 Of the remaining campgrounds, one backs onto Vernon Creek, and the other is located close to a waterfall.
-Yes, there's water everywhere and not just at the campgrounds.
+Yes, there's water everywhere and not just at the campgrounds, which means tourists have plenty of things to do in the area.
 One of the biggest attractions in Vernon is a water park, located less than five kilometers from two of the Swan Lake campgrounds.

 Amenities include flush toilets, free hot showers, and outdoor washup sinks with hot water.
 Ice and firewood are available from the camp operator, but don't expect a campfire in the summer.
 The Wi-Fi signal isn't strong but it works.

-The day use area has an open lawn next to the playground, a swim zone, wharf, and large boat launch.
-From here, you can launch a flypast on water-skis, try your hand at stand up paddleboarding, or hang out on an inflatable neon pink plastic flamingo.
+The day-use area has an open lawn next to the playground, a rocky swim zone, wharf, and large boat launch.
+From here, you can launch a flypast on water skis, try your hand at stand up paddleboarding, or hang out on an inflatable neon pink plastic flamingo.

 Off the water, walk a portion of the graveled 2.6-kilometer nature trail loop.
 Another attraction for walkers, joggers, and cyclists is the lakeside Okanagan Rail Trail that runs more than 50 kilometers from Coldstream, a suburb of Vernon, to Kelowna.